mugido/phenocam_rename/README.md

 ### Linux:

-1. Download / Install the rename utility.
+1. Download and Install the rename utility.
 For example if using Ubuntu or other debian based linux
 > `sudo apt install rename`

-2. Download / install Python3.
+2. Download and install Python3.
 For example if using Ubuntu or other debian based linux
 > `sudo apt install python3`

 3. Download the files from this repository.